 Currently 94 Equator Principles Financial Institutions (EPFIs) in 37 countries have officially adopted the EPs, covering the majority of international project finance debt within developed and emerging markets.

 To dive further down in details, this author’s bank DNB joined in 2017 and has the following statement (dnb.no January 2019):

 DNB has adopted the Equator Principles, a common set of guidelines used by the majority of large international financial institutions for managing environmental and social issues in project finance.
 All project financing involving total costs of more than USD 10 million is to be reviewed according to the Equator Principles.

-And yes, DnB provides a yearly report, although difficult to read.
-In addition. their funds sold their parts of the “Dakota Access Pipeline” in 2016.
+And yes, DNB provides a yearly report, although it can be quite difficult to read.
+In addition, their funds sold their parts of the “Dakota Access Pipeline” in 2016.

 From Wikipedia January 2019.

 In 2005 some NGOs said that one of the adopting banks, ABN AMRO (before it was split up in 2010), was the most climate-unfriendly bank in the Netherlands, with estimated annual indirect CO2 emissions of almost 250 million tonnes in 2005 from industries to which it provides financial services.
 NGOs said this was just over the annual CO2-emissions of the Netherlands and almost 1% of the total annual worldwide CO2 emissions at the time.
 ABN AMRO defended its environmental record and announced steps to reduce its direct emissions, but some NGOs say it is the indirect emissions through their clients that make global banks such important targets in climate change.

 The importance of this is the principle that member banks are open to criticism, ie they are part of society and must observe societal principles and accept feedback.